omgplex/ViniPlay/README.md

     ```

 ### First-Time Setup

 Once the container is running, open your browser and navigate to `http://localhost:8998`.
 You will be prompted to create your initial **admin account**.
-This is a one-time setup that secures your instance.
 After creating the admin account, you can log in and start configuring your sources in the **Settings** tab.

+---
 ## 🔧 Configuration

 All configuration is done via the web interface in the **Settings** tab.

--   **Data Sources:** Add your M3U and EPG sources.
-You can use remote URLs or upload files directly.
-Activate the sources you want to use and set refresh intervals for URLs to keep data current.
+-   **Data Sources:** Add your M3U and EPG sources from remote URLs, XC Codes, uploaded files.

--   **Processing:** After adding sources, click the **Process Sources & View Guide** button.
-This will download, parse, and merge all your data.
+-   **Processing:** After adding sources, click the **Process Sources & View Guide** button to download, parse, and merge all your data.

--   **Player Settings:**

-    -   **User Agents:** Manage the User-Agent strings sent with stream requests.
-This can help bypass provider blocks.
+-   **Player Settings:** Manage User-Agent strings and define `ffmpeg` stream profiles.

-    -   **Stream Profiles:** Define how `ffmpeg` processes streams.
-You can use the built-in profiles or create your own custom commands.

--   **User Management (Admin):** Admins can create, edit, and delete user accounts from the settings page.
+-   **User Management (Admin):** Admins can create, edit, and delete user accounts.

+---
 ## 🏗️ Project Structure

 The project is organized into a Node.js backend and a modular vanilla JavaScript frontend.